keatura/my-ordinary-vault-md/Andefaelt/People/PCs/Hearsay.md

 - the proving can happen for various reasons
 	- different prodigies can get into fights and altercations. but generally wont kill each other

+- Was born during a seemingly average day Is'ohenna was flying just above the Blanket, and people were attending morning service at the churches aboard the ship.
+The clouds around the ship started to swirl and darken and storm. all of the priests of Is'ohenna simultaneously were granted the same message from Morana, and soon after a baby Tiefling was found on the deck of the ship.

+- PROPHECY
+	- something like, "Big Things Coming, My Child is Important For Them, Change Coming."